-Consider leaving your loved ones less-heavily-taxed assets and leaving your retirement plan assets to Big Life to support our work.
-As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate to us from your plan.
+Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to Big Life to support our work.
+As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate.
 You can take advantage of this gift opportunity in the following ways:

-Name us as a beneficiary of your plan.
+Name us a beneficiary of your plan.
 This requires you to update your beneficiary designation form through your plan administrator.
-Here, you can designate Big Life as the primary beneficiary for a percentage or specific amount.
-You can also make us the contingent beneficiary, so that we will receive the balance of your plan only if your primary beneficiary doesn't survive you.
+Here you can designate Big Life as the primary beneficiary for a percentage or specific amount.
+You can also make Big Life the contingent beneficiary so that Big Life will receive the balance of your plan only if your primary beneficiary doesn't survive you.

 Fund a testamentary charitable remainder trust.
-When you fund a charitable remainder trust with your heavily-taxed retirement plan assets, the trust will receive the proceeds of your plan.
+When you fund a charitable remainder trust with your heavily taxed retirement plan assets, the trust will receive the proceeds of your plan.
 The trust typically pays income to one or more named beneficiaries for life or for a set term of up to 20 years, after which the remaining assets in the trust would go to support Big Life.
-This gift provides excellent tax and income benefits for you, while supporting both your family and our mission.
+This gift provides excellent tax and income benefits for you while supporting your family and our work.

 A donor advised fund.
 When retirement plan assets pass to your heirs, distributions are taxed as ordinary income.
 This income tax burden can be substantial, greatly reducing the value of the intended gift.
 Instead, you can designate your donor advised fund as the beneficiary of all or a portion of your retirement plan assets.
 Your fund receives the full amount of the gift and bypasses any federal taxes.

 Join fellow Big Life supporters on Giving Docs, a safe, secure, and free-for-life suite of estate plan essentials.Get Started